frizatch/MaptimeScratch/MaptimeTutorials/EarthEngine/EarthEngineTutorial2020.md

 ## Getting Started

-Request access to Google Earth Engine
+*Request access to Google Earth Engine*
 - There's a handy button for that here: https://developers.google.com/earth-engine/

-Wait for your approval email
+*Wait for your approval email*
 - This will come to your one account registered with Google
 - It comes pre-loaded with helpful links!

-Open the Code Editor
+*Open the Code Editor and log in with your registered email*
 - https://code.earthengine.google.com/

-Create a home folder, repositories and folders under "Scripts" tab > Owner
+*Create a home folder, repositories and folders under "Scripts" tab > Owner*
 - You won't be able to change the name of your home folder, so choose wisely!

 ![Message regarding naming home folder](imagesEngine/EarthEngineHomeFolder_sm.jpg)